We make The Deuce of Spades and MoonLight tents Problems SOLVED! | TheTentLab

 in all directions: they deal with freak, harsh, infrequent but inevitable conditions – providing nearly winter-tent levels of strength at far lower weights (and they're vastly cooler in hot weather).
 Once you become used to their capabilities, you'll experience a shift in the types of campsites you're drawn to because the most spectacular campsites are always the most exposed.
 With the MoonLights: GO THERE, camp, enjoy.

 I should also mention that there is, I think, a general belief that the most challenging weather is in the mountains, but this is simply not true in the US - and I'm not just talking about tornados in Oklahoma.
-Generally speaking, microbursts and other freak winds are vastly more common in the deserts and plains than in the mountains.
+Generally speaking, microbursts and other freak winds are much more common in the deserts and plains than in the mountains.

 On the other hand, spend a couple of months in the high deserts of the SouthWest or the prairies of Colorado and Wyoming and who-boy is that another story: you'll see plenty of freak wind events that come and go with bewildering speed; you'll see thunderstorm after spectacular thunderstorm, maybe even a flash flood or two.